jasonsherman/scorepal/README.md

 # 🎮 Universal Game Scorekeeper 🏆

 A fun and flexible scorekeeping web app that works for any game!
 Originally created for the Truth or Spinn card game, but customizable for any game you want to play.
+Try it live at [score.spinnr.app](https://score.spinnr.app)!

 ## ✨ Features